 Today we expand on another portion of the landmark Study Understanding the Occurrence of Secondary Disabilities (Ann P. Streissguth, Ph.D., Helen M. Barr, M.A., M.S., Julia Kogan, EdM., Fred L. Bookstein, Ph.D.) looking at management of Daily Life Skills for the participants who were 21 years of age and older.

-This is an area of great interest for me, as the maiden is now an adult, and although the report does not show anything I didn’t already know about the maiden’s own behaviour, it did highlight a few interesting observations.
+This is an area of great interest for me, as the maiden is now an adult, and although the report does not show anything I didn’t already know about the maiden’s own strengths and challenges, it did highlight a few interesting observations.

 Important to note this Study divided the group into those with FAS and those with FAE – rather than the combined FASD.
 One common theme: 80% of all adults in the study experienced some form of dependent living and problems with employment, regardless of their diagnosis.
 Only 8% had no employment issues and were independent.

-Some of highest protective risk factors that created better outcomes for adults:
+Some of the highest protective risk factors that created better outcomes for adults:

 - Diagnosis before the age of six